HewlettPackard/zhpe-support/README.md

 ## Test libfabric RDMA APIs:  ringpong
 ringpong is very similar to xingpong, except that it uses the libfabric APIs instead of the libzhpeq APIs to do the data transfers.
-Replace the command in above example with "ringpong" and use "-p zhpe" to exercise the libfabric zhpe provider.
+Replace the command in above example with "ringpong", use "-r" to specify RDM endpoints, and use "-p zhpe" to exercise the libfabric zhpe provider.

+#### 1. Start the server on the hostname1 (running the server in the backgroun)
+	$ ${TEST_DIR}/libexec/ringpong 2222  &

+#### 2. Start a client and point it at the server (hostname1 in the example below):
+	$ ${TEST_DIR}/libexec/ringpong -o -r -p sockets 2222 hostname1 1 1 1

 ## Running OpenMPI over zhpe-libfabric (Using the right options.)
 OpenMPI will try multiple providers automatically and getting it to